 Element Description AWS A constant placed before the access key.
 It's always AWS. access key The access key from your DigitalOcean account.
-We used signature function The algorithm used to validate the key and message of the signature.
+We used JKCAUEFV2ONFFOFMSSLA in this example. signature function The algorithm used to validate the key and message of the signature.
 We used digest.hmac_sha1_base64(<key>, <message>) in this example.</message></key> key The secret key from your DigitalOcean account.
-We used P2WPSu68Bf189j72vT+bXYZB7SjIOwhT4whqt27 in this example. message The UTF-8 encoding of the StringToSign.
+We used P2WPSu68BfI89j72vT+bXYZB7SjIOwhT4whqt27 in this example. message The UTF-8 encoding of the StringToSign.
 See the table below for a break down of each portion of the message.